wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

 Remote Hosts
 ============================

-Ansible born with the idea to be an agentless automation platform.
-Ansible relaying to SSH the connection mechanisms to remote hosts, you can connect to remote host in the same way as SSH does.
-Next, we briefly explain two (2) of this methods.
+Ansible was born with the idea to be an agentless automation platform.
+Ansible relies on SSH the connection to remote hosts, meaning that, you can connect to remote hosts as SSH does.
+To follow, we briefly explain two (2) of this methods.

 .. note:: We recommend the use of `Using passwords`_ method, this avoid you share your public SSH Key among several hosts.

 Using passwords
 -------------------

-Ansible does most of the work via SSH, SSH share their authentication mechanisms with Ansible, so in order to establish a connection with remote hosts a user/password must be supplied that Ansible can use, next we describe some useful options that you can use for SSH authentication:
+Ansible does most of the work via SSH, SSH share their authentication mechanisms with Ansible, so, in order to establish a connection with remote hosts, a user/password must be supplied.
+To follow there is a description of some useful options to use for SSH authentication:

 .. code-block:: bash